Pensacola Criminal Lawyers

 Defense Lawyers – Penalties for Domestic Violence Battery in Pensacola

-Our criminal defense attorneys have determined that according to statue 741 that jail time, mandatory participation in a batterer’s intervention program, and probation are possible penalties as well as being subject to an injunction or restraining order.
+Our criminal defense attorneys have determined that according to statute 741 that jail time, mandatory participation in a batterer’s intervention program, and probation are possible penalties as well as being subject to an injunction or restraining order.
 Violation of these protective orders will result in additional charges and penalties.
 These types of protective orders could impact a person’s employment status by limiting their ability to obtain a security clearance and people could lose their right to possess firearms.

 Pensacola Lawyers – Hiring a Domestic Violence Battery Attorney

 Our Pensacola criminal lawyers understand that domestic violence is an important issue.
 These types of allegations and related injunctions can lead to statute 741 being abused.
 If a person is involved in a divorce or child custody case, the opposing party could raise false allegations with no notice.
 This is an unfair process.
-The complaining spouse could receive possession of the joint home, sole custody of the children as well as an advantage in the child custody case.
+The complaining spouse could receive possession of the joint home, sole custody of the children, as well as an advantage in the child custody case.
 Pensacola criminal defense lawyers at Musca Law recognize and understand these motives and work hard to expose false allegations and improper motivations.

 Criminal Defense in Pensacola – Juvenile Crimes

-The Pensacola and State of Florida’s court system treats children and teens differently than adults.
+The Pensacola and State of Florida’s court system treat children and teens differently than adults.
 When a minor is charged with a juvenile criminal offense they will enter the Florida juvenile justice system.
 The government department that handles juvenile matters is the Department of Juvenile Justice (DJJ).
 They focus on rehabilitation more than punishment.

 Pensacola Criminal Defense Law – Juvenile Court proceedings

-In Pensacola juvenile courts have jurisdiction when it comes to prosecuting defendants under 19 years old.
+Pensacola juvenile courts have jurisdiction when it comes to prosecuting defendants under nineteen years old.
 This includes felony and misdemeanor charges.
 If a minor is arrested for a crime they will be sent to a Juvenile Assessment Center.
 The juvenile will be booked and fingerprinted.
 The authorities will administer a Detention Risk Assessment Instrument (DRAI).
 This is the tool used to determine whether detention is necessary or not.
-If it is found that detention is not needed the juvenile will be released to the parents or guardian.
+If it is found that detention is not needed, the juvenile will be released to the parents or guardian.
 If the DRAI warrants detention the child will be transferred to a Juvenile Detention Center (JDC).